margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for sustainable businesses
 * Grateful for ways people use artistic ways to recycle trash
 * Grateful for compassion expressed in Big House Church members
-* Grateful for memories of learning about the childhood and upbringing of Elvis and his experiences with the Black community in Mississippi
-* Grateful for the strenght of Kamala Harris

 <br>